leucos/ansible-tuto/README.md

 - python-jinja2

 On Debian/Ubuntu run:
-``sudo apt-get install python-yaml python-jinja2 python-paramiko python-crypt``
+``sudo apt-get install python-yaml python-jinja2 python-paramiko python-crypto``

 We're also assuming you have a keypair in your ~/.ssh directory.